celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 | sequence start indicator | `1`                              | `1`                              | `0`                              | `1`                              |
 | data                     | foo                              | bar                              | bar (continued)                  | buzz                             |

 Without the universal share prefix: if a client is provided share 11, they have no way of knowing that a message length delimiter is encoded in this share.
-In order to parse the bar message, they must request and download all shares in this namespace (shares 10 and 12) and parse them in-order to determine the length of the bar message.
+In order to parse the bar message, they must request and download all shares in this namespace (shares 10 and 12) and parse them in order to determine the length of the bar message.

 With the universal share prefix: if a client is provided share 11, they know from the prefix that share 11 is the start of a sequence and can therefore parse the data length delimiter in share 11.
 With the parsed data length, the client knows that the bar message will complete after reading N bytes (where N includes shares 11 and 12) and can therefore avoid requesting and downloading share 10.